usegalaxy-au/tools-au/training/TLDR.md

 **Preprocessing**

-- Before the actual tool is run, preprocessing is often needed
+Before the actual tool is run, preprocessing is often needed.
-- This may be to symlink files, to echo text, or to format a user input.
+This may be to symlink files, to echo text, or to format a user input.
-- It is common to see something like the following:
+It is common to see something like the following:

 ```
 # preprocessing